 - Preference will be given to applicants having significantly greater than 200 hours of volunteer or work experience and to those applicants having experience that requires a period of training and results in direct (hands-on) patient care.

 A total of 3 references submitted on the official CASPA reference form are required.
+It is recommended that students request references from the following:

 - Bachelor’s Degree Requirement